IIGROUP/AutoIE2/README.md

 1.	few sample problem setting: the size of training data may not exceed 100 per sub-event, human annotation is not allowed.
 2.	data selection problem setting: human annotation is allowed.
 The size of training data which is composed of seedset and data annotated from unlabeled corpus may not exceed 200.

-The format of submission file should be the same as the format of given seed dataset.
-To be specific, each sample in the test dataset is labelled by 3, 2, 1 and 0.
+The format of submission file should be the same as the format of given submission-format.txt file under taskdata folder.
+To be specific, each sample in the test dataset is labelled by 3, 2, 1 and 0, which represent COVID-19, Tokyo Olympic Games, Trade War and negative samples, respectively.

 An eval.py script is provided to calculate the accuracy and verify prediction format.